 Problems with your immune system.
 Verzenio may lower the activity of your immune system.
-And this makes you more susceptible to getting infections.
+And this increases your risk of getting infections.
 Before you start Verzenio, your doctor will order tests to see how well your immune system is working.
 And they’ll continue to check on your immune system during your treatment with Verzenio.

 Allergic reaction.
-If you’ve had an allergic reaction to Verzenio or any of its ingredients, you shouldn’t take Verzenio.
+If you’ve had an allergic reaction to Verzenio or any of its ingredients, you should not take Verzenio.
 Ask your doctor what other medications are better options.

 Use with alcohol

 There aren’t any known interactions between Verzenio and alcohol.
-But, alcohol and Verzenio can both affect your liver.
-So be sure to ask your doctor if it’s safe to drink alcohol while you’re taking Verzenio.
+But alcohol and Verzenio can both affect your liver.
+If you drink alcohol, be sure to ask your doctor if it’s safe to drink it while you’re taking Verzenio.

-Also, keep in mind alcohol may also increase some side effects with Verzenio, such as:
+Also, keep in mind that alcohol may increase some side effects with Verzenio, such as: